-Disability in children can be broadly classified into physical and mental disabilities, and there are many conditions that result in this.
-Some diseases result in only physical or mental disability.
+Disability in children can be broadly classified into physical and mental disabilities and there are many conditions that result in this.
 Physical disability is often present in children with cerebral palsy or neuromuscular disorders.
 With mental disability, the children are not able to learn self help skills and remain dependent on their caregivers for most of the activities of daily living.
 An extension of this group would include those with moderate to severe autism.
-In paediatrics, many conditions result in both forms of disabilities, with greater consequence and burden to their families.
-Long term care and rehabilitation remains the most challenging task for all involved in the care of disabled children.
+In paediatrics, many conditions result in both forms of disabilities with greater consequence and burden to their families.
+Thus, early rehabilitation incorporating motor learning, education and vocational training, which are inclusive of all aspects of health and neuro-development, is the new paradigm shift.
+The current emphasis is focused on health and function, and not the disability.
+Rehabilitation plans are made toward the goals of life in school and community; participation and if possible, contribution to the society in adulthood.
+Long term care if needed, remains a most challenging task for all involved in the management of children with severe disabilities.